jqmcginnis/voreen_tools/README.md

 ### Graph Pruning

-As mentioned in the paper by Drees et.al., the graphs are by utilizing a "scale invariant, dimensionless property", the bulge size parameter.The bulge size parameter.
+As mentioned in the paper by Drees et.al., the graphs are by utilizing a "scale invariant, dimensionless property", the bulge size parameter.
 It is defined as:

 "Intuitively, the bulge size measures how far a bump, bulge or branch has to extend from a parent vessel in order to be considered a separate vessel.
 This size is expressed relative to the radius of its parent vessel and itself, making it scale-independent.
 More formally, the bulge size is an edge feature, that is computed during the feature extraction, and is only defined for bulging edges, i.e., edges that connecta leaf node (degree 1) and a branching point (degree > 2."